Xavier-Castellanos-Girouard/PPI_Binding_Epistasis/data/README.md

 ### The Mass Spectrometry Data was requested directly from the authors of Michaelis et al. 2023 (https://doi.org/10.1038/s41586-023-06739-5)

 ### The contents of the following directory for the PDBbind database were also too heavy:
-PDBbind_vs2020/PDB_files/
+PDBbind_vs2020/PDB_files/ <br>

-### This can be downloaded from the PDBbind website: http://www.pdbbind.org.cn/download.php
+This can be downloaded from the PDBbind website: http://www.pdbbind.org.cn/download.php  <br>
-### The "Protein-protein complexes" dataset from PDBbind v2020 was used.
+The "Protein-protein complexes" dataset from PDBbind v2020 was used.  <br>